 About The Lift

-The Lift is a public transportation program which provides door-to-door bus service for persons with disabilities who are unable to use the wheelchair-accessible fixed-route bus system.
+The Lift is a public transportation program which provides origin to destination bus service for persons with disabilities who are unable to use the wheelchair-accessible fixed-route bus system.

 The Lift operates the same hours as the fixed route service.

 Monday through Friday from 5:35 AM to 7:35 PM

 Saturday from 8:15 AM to 6:40 PM

 The Lift service does not operate on Sunday or major holidays.

 The Lift service operates within 3/4 mile of any fixed-route bus stop.

 A one-way Lift fare is $4.00.
 A strip of 10 tickets is $40.00.
 Lift tickets cannot be used on the fixed route.